seanrayg/capstone-project/README.md

 //Playing with git (same cmd path)
 1. "git pull" - Pull files from github, then update the files in your computer
-2. "git status" - Shows the status of your project, if there's modified files, added files and deleted files *Commands to save the files in Github*
+2. "git status" - Shows the status of your project, if there's modified files, added files and deleted files

+-- Commands to save the files in Github --
 3. "git add -A" - Add all the files that you edited and ready them to be committed.
 4. "git commit -m "Some Comment Here" - Commit the changes in your files.
 NOTE: Comment is required
 5. "git push" - Finnaly to save them in github, use this command.